 - Avoid using low-quality eye makeup products.

-- Avoid any eye makeup that triggers causes irritation.
+- Avoid any eye makeup that causes irritation.

 - Remove makeup before going to bed.

 Now that you know how to grow your eyelashes and along with following these remedies and tips, it is also good to know what is causing your eyelashes to thin to get to the root of the problem.
 Here’s what you need to know.

 What Causes The Eyelashes To Thin And Shorten?

 According to Asako Ito, “There are several causes of thinning eyelashes, but a universal one is aging.
 Eyelashes will naturally thin with age, just like the rest of your hair.
 Other causes include genetics, poor nutrition, and certain medications.”

 Your eyelashes could be falling out due to several factors, such as:

 - Advancing age – This is the most common cause of lash fall, affecting both men and women as they age.